hospital bag essentials guide

 4. Nursing essentials

 If you plan to breastfeed, pack nursing bras, a nursing pillow, nursing covers, nipple balm or cream, and nipple covers.
-I also packed nursing tanks and other breastfeeding dresses which made nursing a lot easier.
+You can also pack nursing tanks and other breastfeeding dresses for easier nursing.

 5. Sleep essentials